AmirShkolnik/DidYouKnow/README.md

 - The correct final score was displayed once the quiz concluded.
 - Appropriate feedback was presented at the end of the quiz.
 - Buttons effects operated as expected.
+- The 2-second function is functioning correctly; the user moves on to the next question 2 seconds after clicking the answer button

 ### Browser Testing